The multi-port berth allocation problem with speed optimization: Exact methods and a cooperative game analysis: Problem description

 \subsection{Generalized Set Partitioning Problem formulation}

 It is noted that all constraints of the network flow formulation (\ref{eq:Nobj})-(\ref{eq:Nbin}) except constraint (\ref{eq:Nconf}) are independent between ships.
-Exploiting the structure of the formulation, we can apply Dantzig-Wolfe decomposition (\cite{dantzig1960a}) and transform it into a generalized set partitioning problem (GSPP) formulation where constraint (\ref{eq:Nconf}) is handled in the master problem and each variable (i.e. column) refers to a whole feasible schedule of a ship along its route.
+Exploiting the structure of the formulation, we can apply Dantzig-Wolfe decomposition (\cite{dantzig1960a}) and transform it into a generalized set partitioning problem (GSPP) formulation where constraint (\ref{eq:Nconf}) is handled in the master problem and each variable (i.e., column) refers to a whole feasible schedule of a ship along its route.
 According to \cite{jans2010a}, the pure binary nature of the variables of the network flow formulation allows us to impose binary conditions on the variables of the new master problem.

-The decision variable $\lambda_j$ is 1 if column $j \in \Omega$ is chosen as part of the solution and 0 otherwise.
+{The set of all columns is comprised in $\Omega$ and} the decision variable $\lambda_j$ is set to 1 if column $j \in \Omega$ is chosen as part of the solution and 0 otherwise.
 We denote $c_j$ as the cost related to column $j \in \Omega$.
 In order to replicate the objective of the MIP formulation, this cost consists of the idleness, handling cost, delay and bunker consumption cost of the ship denoted by the column.
 Let $A^i_j$ be a parameter that is equal to 1 if column $j \in \Omega$ corresponds to ship $i \in N$ and 0 otherwise.
-Likewise, let $B^{p,b,t}_j$ be a parameter that is equal to 1 if the ship of column $j \in \Omega$ is currently berthing at port $p \in P$ at berth $b \in B_p$ at time instant $t \in [s^{p,b};e^{p,b})$ and 0 otherwise.
+Likewise, let $Q^{p,b,t}_j$ be a parameter that is equal to 1 if the ship of column $j \in \Omega$ is occupying berth $b \in B_p$ at time instant $t \in [s^{p,b};e^{p,b})$ at port $p \in P$ and 0 otherwise.

 The objective function (\ref{GSPP:obj}) minimizes the cost $c_j$ of the columns.
 Constraints (\ref{GSPP:conv}) ensure that one column is selected for each ship.
 Constraints (\ref{GSPP:pbt}) guarantee that, at each time instant, there is at most one ship berthing at each berth of a port.
 Finally, constraints (\ref{GSPP:bin}) set the binary property of the decision variables.